SamirTalwar/monospacedmonologues.com/content/posts/2016-03-16--docker-part-eleven--the-guts-of-docker-compose.md

     DRIVER              VOLUME NAME
     local               bemorerandomcom_postgresql

 And, of course, networks are named in the same way.
-If you don't create an explicit netwokr, one named *default* is created for you.
+If you don't create an explicit network, one named *default* is created for you.

     $ docker network ls
     NETWORK ID          NAME                      DRIVER